 How This Journey Started

 I skydive in a discipline called CRW (canopy relative work).
 It's basically the art of flying parachutes into each other and not getting tangled or wrapped or dead, and then doing it again even if you did.
-It's definitely a waste of Jet-A and money, but it's still cheaper than owning an airplane, so that's cool.
+It's definitely a waste of Jet-A and money, but it's still cheaper than owning an airplane, so it's one of the ways that I choose to fly.
 Anyway, a big part of this discipline is video debriefing.
-The person who is the most scared or values their life the most says, "wow, that's dumb...can I fly behind you with a camera?" and then some other weirdo on the ground says, "Hey, can we watch that video and talk about how bad you did?
-I know you're totally not going to fix it, but...yeah, let's talk about it."
+The person who is the most scared or values their life the most says, "wow, that's dumb...can I fly behind you with a camera?" and then some other weirdo on the ground says, "Hey, can we watch that video and talk about how we did?"
 There's a technical challenge here: How do we get the video from the person that has self-respect and self-preservation to the person who is trying to give you critique on how to not kill yourself?
-Bonus points if you can also get the videos to all the participants on that jump so they can show their families evidence as to why more people should choose not to breed.
+Bonus points if you can also get the videos to all the participants on that jump.
 This challenge arises from the fact that at a large event, there are several groups flying or debriefing at a time, and handing around SD cards only gets you so far.
-People then lose the cards, or the cards get mixed up, and then chaos ensues.
+People sometimes lose the cards, or the cards get mixed up, and then chaos ensues.